maxmousee/compareJS/README.md

 * NodeJS 8.11+

 ### Running Unit Tests
-There are TODO unit tests.
+There are 2 unit tests.

-To run only unit tests:
+To run unit tests:
 ```
-TODO
+npm test
 ```

 You can find the report at `TODO`.